 Wrong PHP Version is displayed

-php --version is displaying the wrong PHP version try to open a new terminal window.
+php --version displays the wrong PHP version, try to open a new terminal window.
 The PATH variable got

 adjusted during the PHP installation and might not be loaded in your current terminal session.

-If the old version is still displayed check your PATH and ensure that
+If the old version is still displayed, check your PATH (

 /usr/local/bin/ comes before